VarunV991/VarunV991/README.md

 <br>
 <em>The reason behind my high curiosity in Data Science is because I am fascinated by the way data can give answers to the questions we never had.</em>
 <br><br><br>

-## Techologies and Tools used by me
+## Technologies and Tools used by me

 <p align="center">
   <a href="#">